AreaLayer/CoinjoinXT/README.md

 | Anonymity Set             | High               | High               | High               | High               | Limited            | ?                  |
 | User Interface            | GUI                | CLI/GUI            | CLI/GUI            | GUI                | GUI                | ?                  |
 | Open Source               | Yes                | Yes                | Yes                | Yes                | Yes                | ?                  |

-I've added placeholders for "Mutiny Wallet" and "LN Vortex" in the table, but I couldn't provide specific information about them as they are not part of my knowledge base as of my last update in September 2021.
-You may need to research and fill in the details for these two entries based on the latest information available.
 ```

 **Disclaimer**: Above we show as CoinJoinXT is different of other implementations